msakuta/DeepRender/README.md

 Even the matrix operations are implemented from scratch.
 As such, this project is not expected to work efficiently.

-There are 2 models to train: a XOR logical gate and a sinusoidal function.
+There are 4 models to train:

+* XOR logical gate
+* sinusoidal function
+* Synthetic image (2D function field)
+* An image

 You can switch the model, activation functions, the network architecture and the descent rate in real time.